The complete guide to the best things to do in Vancouver, Canada!

 This moderate level hike can be done on snowshoes in the winter and is relatively hilly in the summer as well as winter.

-Once you reach the top you’ll be gifted with the most amazing views out over the city and on the clearest of days you might even get a glimpse out to the islands.
+Once you reach the top you’ll be gifted with the most amazing views out over the city center and on the clearest of days you might even get a glimpse out to the islands.

 20) VanDusen Botanical Gardens